-Fig. 4 presents mass plots of vertical drifts over the three stations for all days of the COPEX campaign.
-The mean of all the Vz values are shown by the thick solid curve.
+[11] Figure 4 presents mass plots of vertical drifts over the three stations for all days of the COPEX campaign.
+The mean of all the V_z values are shown by the thick solid curve.
 Here we focus on the characteristics of the evening prereversal enhancement (PRE) in the vertical drift.
 The peak in the PRE has a mean value of 52 m/s over Cachimbo.
 Over Boa Vista and Campo Grande the velocities are significantly smaller, 20 m/s and 26 m/s, respectively.
-The prereversal enhancement peaks at ~1850 LT (2230 UT) at all the stations.
-Interesting characteristics of the PRE in these results are (a) the significant decrease of its intensity over the conjugate sites as compared to that over the equatorial site, and (b) a noticeable asymmetry in the intensity at the conjugate sites.
-Based on considerations of field line mapping of large scale electric fields the variation with latitude of the prereversal electric field as seen in this result corresponds to a height variation in the equatorial plane.
+The prereversal enhancement peaks at \sim 1850 LT (2230 UT) at all the stations.
+Interesting characteristics of the PRE in these results are (1) the significant decrease of its intensity over the conjugate sites as compared to that over the equatorial site and (2) a noticeable asymmetry in the intensity at the conjugate sites.
+On the basis of considerations of field line mapping of large-scale electric fields the variation with latitude of the prereversal electric field as seen in this result corresponds to a height variation in the equatorial plane.
 Thus we note a significant decrease of the evening zonal electric field with height.
-The mean pattern shows a zonal electric field of ~1.2 mV/m, corresponding to a vertical drift of ~52 m/s, at a reference height of 450 km, which decreased to about half its value at ~650 km, the field line apex height for conjugate F layer bottomside at 350 km.
+The mean pattern shows a zonal electric field of ~ 1.2 mV/m, corresponding to a vertical drift of \sim 52 m/s, at a reference height of 450 km, which decreased to about half its value at \sim 650 km, the field line apex height for conjugate F layer bottomside at 350 km.
 (This decrease is less by 8% if we correct for the magnetic field inclination of 22° of the conjugate sites).
-Such negative height gradient of the evening zonal electric field has been observed by the Jicamarca radar for solar minimum flux levels (see for example, Pingree and Fejer, 1987).
-For F10.7 ≈150, identical to the mean flux values representing the COPEX campaign period, the available Jicamarca measurements (Bela Fejer, private communication) indicates a slower decrease rate with altitude of the evening vertical drift.
+Such negative height gradient of the evening zonal electric field has been observed by the Jicamarca radar for solar minimum flux levels [see, e.g., Pingree and Fejer, 1987].
+For $F10.7 \approx 150$, identical to the mean flux values representing the COPEX campaign period, the available Jicamarca measurements (B. Fejer, private communication, 1990) indicates a slower decrease rate with altitude of the evening vertical drift.
 This would suggest the existence of a significant longitudinal variation in the vertical gradient of the evening zonal electric field between Jicamarca and the COPEX stations, which needs to be investigated further.
 An asymmetry in the PRE amplitude between the two conjugate sites can be noted, the amplitude over CG being larger than over BV.
 This would indicate the presence of an average northward transequatorial wind during the COPEX period, the details of which will be discussed later.

-3.2.1 Evening vertical drift enhancement and spread F development
+3.2.1.
+Evening Vertical Drift Enhancement and Spread F Development

-The most important prerequisite for the generation of the postsunset spread F/plasma bubble irregularities is the uplift of the evening F layer due to the prereversal enhancement in the zonal (eastward) electric field (Farley, et al., 1970; Abdu et al., 1983b; Fejer et al., 1999).
+[12] The most important prerequisite for the generation of the postsunset spread F/plasma bubble irregularities is the uplift of the evening F layer due to the prereversal enhancement in the zonal (eastward) electric field [Farley et al., 1970; Abdu et al., 1983b; Fejer et al., 1999].
 It is known that ambient conditions other than the PRE (such as those mentioned earlier) have roles to play in the control of the SF development.
 Below we will first examine the different aspects of the control of SF generation by the PRE.
-Some aspects on the evening prereversal vertical drift for spread F occurrence/non occurrence conditions over the equatorial site, Cachimbo, have been briefly presented in a paper by McNamara et al. (2008) and will not be discussed here.
-Below we will present the results of an analysis of the vertical drift over Cachimbo as well as over the two conjugate stations as a function of the spread F onset/occurrence local times at the latter two stations and at a southern low latitude site Cachoeira Paulista (dip angle: - 33.7°).
-Possible influences of the transequatorial winds on the ESF development will also be discussed in this and subsequent sections.
+Some aspects on the evening prereversal vertical drift for spread Foccurrence/nonoccurrence conditions over the equatorial